kMalhotra1995/Bayzat_Assignment/README.md

-# Bayzat's Assignment in SpringBoot and PostgreSQL
+# Assignment in SpringBoot and PostgreSQL

 In this project we have used the below dependencies